 Alternatives To Heavy-Duty Inverters

-If your only reason for installing an inverter in your camper is to simply power a laptop or other similarly low-wattage devices, getting a heavy-duty inverter may not be so wise.
+If your only reason for installing an inverter in your camper is to simply power a laptop or other similarly low-wattage devices, getting a heavy-duty inverter may not be the right decision for you.

-If that’s the case, there are several great, portable alternatives available on the market today.
+If that’s the case, there are several great, portable alternatives available on the market.
+Below are three portable inverter recommendations.
+They’re easy to set up, take up minimal space, and can be stored away when not needed.

 What We Like

-- No wiring needed: Simply plug in or clamp to your batteries (or bus bars) and it’s good to go.
+- No wiring needed: Simply plug in or clamp to your batteries and it’s good to go.

 - Portability: Simply pack the inverter away when you’re not using it.
 No wires, no fuss.